Almusweb/ionize/README.md

 ### Requested features

+- [x] Composer and PSR, Using PHP 5.4+ Namespaces and Traits
-- [ ] CodeIgniter 3.0.x and PHP5.6+ Support
+- [x] CodeIgniter 3.0.x and PHP5.6+ Support
 - [ ] Add custom javascript and style for content
-- [ ] Support bower and webcomponents for themes
+- [x] Support bower and webcomponents for themes
 - [ ] Menu and Content split, add Content to multiple menu item
 - [ ] Moving trough the Hiearchy in Content class (parent, children)
 - [ ] Version Control For Content, Revisor publishing the changes